Arvon Block: Name

 "Arvon" is an Anglicized version of the Welsh word "Arfon".
 Arfon references the Welsh medieval administrative district Cantref Arfon.
 This area figures prominently in Welsh mythology.
-In the fourth saga of the Mabinogi (the collection great medieval stories of Wales), it is the home of several heroes and kings.
+In the fourth saga of the Mabinogi (the collection of great medieval stories of Wales), it is the home of several heroes and kings.

 Robert Vaughn named his daughter Arvonia after this mythological region, and a masculine form of her name graces the building.